whatisaProCoder/odin-task-management-app/README.md

 ## License

-This project is licensed under the ISC License as specified in the package.json file.
-A LICENSE file has been created in the project root with the full text of the ISC License.
-This is a permissive free software license that allows you to use, modify, and distribute this software freely, similar to the MIT and BSD licenses.
+This project is licensed under the ISC License.
+It is a permissive free software license that allows you to use, modify, and distribute this software freely, similar to the MIT and BSD licenses.

 ---